optix2000/XDCCParser-ng/README.md

 # XDCCParser-ng
 Next Generation XDCC Parser for iroffer-dinoex

+Note: This probably still works, but is otherwise not supported.

 ## About XDCCParser-ng

 XDCCParser-ng is a pure Javascript packlist indexer for iroffer-dinoex.
 This is a rewrite/fork of the original XDCC Parser-Global into a more modern, pure HTML+Javascript page.